lw8192/Red-Team-Rising/Windows/Readme.md

     john hashes.txt   #John the Ripper willa utomatically detect the format of hashes collected by Responder.
     hashcat -m 5500   #NTLMv1 (hashes captured from using a tool like Responder)
     hashcat -m 5600   #NTLMv2 (hashes captured from using a tool like Responder)

+### Evil-WinRM
+Access port 5985.
+Use with a username / password or username / hash. $ evil-winrm -u Administrator -p password -i 10.10.10.10